talister/photometrypipeline/doc/index.rst

 Acknowledgments
 ---------------

-PP is supported by NASA grants NNX15AE90G and NNX14AN82G, as well as NSF grant XXX through the Mission Accessible Near-Earth Objects Survey (`MANOS`_).
+PP is supported by NASA grants NNX15AE90G and NNX14AN82G and has been developed in the framework of the Mission Accessible Near-Earth Objects Survey (`MANOS`_).

 Indices and tables